Best Selling Laptops

 For precocious youngsters who need a bit more power, Lenovo’s Thinkbook line offers outstanding performance in a lightweight package.
 But recognizing kids will be kids, every ThinkBook undergoes stringent tests to withstand spills, bumps, drops, dust and extreme temperatures.

-When it comes to purchasing a laptop for a high school student, the considerations are likely to be much different than those involved with choosing a laptop for a child in grade school.
+When it comes to purchasing a laptop for a middle school or high school student, the considerations are likely to be much different than those involved with choosing a laptop for a child in grade school.
 Although ruggedness certainly remains a factor, high schoolers (we hope) are likely to be more responsible and take better care of their computer.

 The student’s needs will likely change as well.
 Although they’ll still need to be able to access educational platforms and use productivity programs, they may also need to perform more resource-intensive tasks such as computer coding or video editing.